horjuel1/protocols/scirnaseq3/sciprotocol.md

 <span class="critical">CRITICAL:</span>  This must be the specified protease, not proteinase K.

 # Protocol
 ## Nuclei isolation

-<span class="timing">Timing: 2 h</span>
+<span class="timing">Timing: 2 h</span> <br>

 <span class="critical">CRITICAL:</span> Keep everything cold and on ice at all times.
-Pre-cool tubes on ice before adding cells/nuclei.
+Pre-cool tubes on ice before adding cells/nuclei. <br>

-<span class="critical">CRITICAL:</span> LoBind (DNA/RNA) microcentrifuge tubes are preferred for all steps in which they are used for collecting nuclei.
+<span class="critical">CRITICAL:</span> LoBind (DNA/RNA) microcentrifuge tubes are preferred for all steps in which they are used for collecting nuclei. <br>

 1. Prepare two ice buckets with wet ice, a bucket with crushed dry ice to hold your frozen tissues, and a thick, flat slab of dry ice for smashing tissues.
 Pre-cool both a centrifuge that will hold 50-ml tubes and a microcentrifuge to 4 °C.

 2. Determine how much lysis buffer you will need for the tissue you will be processing.
 (For extremely small samples, skip to Box 1: Tiny-Sci.)
 An E13.5 mouse embryo (~200 mg) requires 5 ml of lysis buffer.
 An E16.5 embryo (~500 mg) will need 20 ml.
 An adult mouse heart needs 5 ml.
 Adult mouse kidneys need 5 ml per kidney.
 Adult mouse liver needs 20 ml.
 Adult mouse pancreas needs 15 ml.
 Adult tissues and tissues high in RNases will necessitate a bigger lysis volume.
 The buffer is inexpensive to make, so do not worry about using too much.

 <span class="caution">CAUTION:</span> DEPC is flammable and toxic.
 Avoid breathing vapors.
-The following steps should be performed in the chemical hood from this point until the DEPC is washed from the sample (Step 17).
+The following steps should be performed in the chemical hood from this point until the DEPC is washed from the sample.

-3. For every 1 ml of lysis buffer needed, add 2.5 μl of 10% (vol/vol) IGEPAL and 10 μl of DEPC to the hypotonic lysis buffer solution (and 40 μl of BSA if using lysis buffer B) and then vortex the solution to disperse the DEPC throughout.
+1. For every 1 ml of lysis buffer needed, add 2.5 μl of 10% (vol/vol) IGEPAL and 10 μl of DEPC to the hypotonic lysis buffer solution (and 40 μl of BSA if using lysis buffer B) and then vortex the solution to disperse the DEPC throughout.
 Have complete lysis buffer in a 50-ml tube for each sample on ice ready to go.

-4. Fold a piece of aluminum foil four times so that you have a small pouch with eight layers of foil on each side.
+2. Fold a piece of aluminum foil four times so that you have a small pouch with eight layers of foil on each side.
 Place this on a slab of dry ice to chill.

-5. Place your frozen tissue inside this foil and hold it firmly closed on the dry ice and smash it with a hammer (Fig. 4 and Supplementary Video 1).
+3. Place your frozen tissue inside this foil and hold it firmly closed on the dry ice and smash it with a hammer (Fig. 4 and Supplementary Video 1).
 You want to be gentle enough not to tear the foil, but thorough enough to make a powder of the tissue.
 Do not let the tissue thaw.

-6. Use the foil to guide your powdered tissue into the tube of the lysis buffer.
+4. Use the foil to guide your powdered tissue into the tube of the lysis buffer.
 It will stick a bit; pipette some of the lysis buffer from the tube to rinse the sample from the foil into the tube.
 Try to make sure that the sample is thawing only if it is in the lysis buffer.

-7. Cap the 50-ml tube and shake it to disperse the chunks in the buffer.
+5. Cap the 50-ml tube and shake it to disperse the chunks in the buffer.
 Let it sit on ice for 10 min.
 Triturate the chunks with a 1-ml pipette tip to help tease them apart a bit.

-8. Set up another 50-ml tube on ice with a 40-μm cell strainer on top.
+6. Set up another 50-ml tube on ice with a 40-μm cell strainer on top.
 Pour your lysate through that; there will still be a lot of chunks.
 Use a disposable pestle to coax the tissue through the filter.
 Do not worry about getting all of it through.

-9. Take a 45-μl sample of the filtered lysate and check for RNase activity with the IDT RNaseAlert kit.
+7. Take a 45-μl sample of the filtered lysate and check for RNase activity with the IDT RNaseAlert kit.
 The RNaseAlert test will guide you on whether to proceed or not.
 There should not be any RNase detected, and if there is, you will have to restart with a new sample and adjust either the sample size or the volume of lysis buffer

-10. While the RNaseAlert sample is incubating, spin down the remainder of the lysate (500g, 3 min, 4 °C).
+8. While the RNaseAlert sample is incubating, spin down the remainder of the lysate (500g, 3 min, 4 °C).
 Keep the nuclei in the 50-ml tube.
 Resuspend the nuclei in 1 ml of 0.3 M SPBSTM with 10 μl of DEPC added (or more buffer if there are a lot of nuclei—roughly 1 ml of buffer per 200-500 mg of starting material at minimum).

-**_Tiny-Sci (optional approach)_**

 <span class="timing">Timing 1 h</span>

-### Procedure
+### **_Tiny-Sci (optional approach)_**

 1. Samples should be no more than 2-3 mm in size, should be frozen individually in a microcentrifuge tube and kept on dry ice until lysis.
 The key to these small samples is to limit pipetting  and tube transfers that will leave behind precious nuclei.

 2. You will need 100 μl of lysis buffer B per embryo, but make up enough for several samples.

-3. Right before lysis, for every 1 ml of lysis buffer needed, add 2.5 μl of 10% (vol/vol) igepal, 40 μl of BSA (20 mg/ml) and 10 μl of DEPC and then vortex the solution to disperse the DEPC throughout.
+3. Right before lysis, for every 1 ml of lysis buffer needed, add 2.5 μl of 10% (vol/vol) IGEPAL, 40 μl of BSA (20 mg/ml) and 10 μl of DEPC and then vortex the solution to disperse the DEPC throughout.

 <span class="caution">CAUTION:</span> You must work in the hood because the DEPC is toxic.

-4. Add 100 μl of complete lysis buffer (with BSA/DEPC/igepal) to the tube with the frozen embryo and make sure that the embryo is actually in the buffer.
+4. Add 100 μl of complete lysis buffer (with BSA/DEPC/IGEPAL) to the tube with the frozen embryo and make sure that the embryo is actually in the buffer.
 Let it sit a couple of minutes on ice and then triturate the embryo slowly and gently with a pipette set to 50 μl with a yellow (200 μl) tip.
 You should not see any chunks left.
 Lysis time is only ~5 min.

 5. (Optional) You can take 1 μl of this and mix it with 9 μl of diluted Yoyo dye to quickly check under a microscope with a GFP filter to make sure that you are seeing intact, separate nuclei.